Chandan-IITI/Deep-Kernel-Learning-for-One-class-Classification/README.md

 #### For execution, simply go to the one of the demo folders ('Demo_Alzheimer', 'Demo_mediumDatasets', or 'Demo_smallDatasets'), and open '.m' file in MATLAB and execute that.
 All source codes and datases are available in 'src' folder.

-### These codes contains implementation of the following papers:
+## This repository contains implementation of the following papers:

 1. **OCKELM**